-Payment frequency Annually (from April 2017)
+Dividend target 20p over the life of the VCT Payment frequency Annually (from April 2018)

-The aim of the VCT is to shelter capital and pay investors a regular tax-free income.
-The reason for paying from April 2017 is to allow time for the underlying portfolio to generate enough income to pay a dividend.
+The aim of the VCT is to preserve capital and pay investors a regular tax-free income.
+The reason for paying from April 2018 is to allow time for the underlying portfolio to generate enough income to pay a dividend.
 As more investments are made and the portfolio matures the income generated is expected to increase.

-The April 2017 dividend payment could be lower than 5p per share, but later payments are expected to be correspondingly higher to achieve the target of 5p per share annually from April 2017.
+The April 2018 dividend payment could be lower, but later payments are expected to be correspondingly higher to achieve the target of 20p per share over the life of the VCT.
 There is no guarantee the target return can be met or that the VCT will wind up and distribute the proceeds within the planned time frame.